Nonequilibrium thermometry via an ensemble of initially correlated qubits

-Further advantages can be given by exploiting quantum resources.
-For example, in Ref.~\cite{Fraz_o_2024} the authors demonstrated that the presence of quantum coherence in the initial state of a probe can boost the value of the QFI during transient of the thermalization dynamics, thus leading to improved temperature sensitivity at finite times.
-Moreover, in Ref.~\cite{Seah_2019}, a collisional thermometry framework is introduced, where a quantum probe is employed to infer the temperature of a thermal bath.
-The probe interacts sequentially with a series of $N$ auxiliary systems that correlate over time.
+Quantum resources play a central role in enabling metrological advantages within the considered framework.
+For example, in Ref.~\cite{Fraz_o_2024} the authors demonstrated that the presence of initial quantum coherence can boost the value of the QFI, thus leading to improved temperature sensitivity at finite times.
+Moreover, in Ref.~\cite{Seah_2019}, a collisional thermometry framework is introduced, where a quantum probe interacts sequentially with a series of $N$ auxiliary systems that correlate over time.
 The information about the temperature of the bath is extracted from the state of the auxiliary systems whose QFI is shown to scale superlinearly with $N$.
-Furthermore, in Ref.~\cite{Ravell_Rodr_guez_2024}, fermionic probes strongly coupled to a thermal bath are considered to carry out quantum thermometry.
-Due to the strong coupling, the probes undergo a non-Markovian dynamics, which proves to be helpful in achieving a higher QFI compared to the one obtained in the Markovian limit of the dynamics.
-The case of a two-fermion probe is also analyzed, and it is found that, under specific conditions, the QFI can be superadditive due to quantum correlations in the state of the two fermions.
+Furthermore, Ref.~\cite{Ravell_Rodr_guez_2024} investigates quantum thermometry using fermionic probes strongly coupled to a thermal bath.
+They show how the induced non-Markovian dynamics enhances the achievable QFI compared to its Markovian counterpart, possibly leading to a superadditive QFI for a two-fermion quantum probe.